ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Data Unit: Byte-stream

-the Transport Services API mappings for MPTCP are identical to TCP.
+The Transport Services API mappings for MPTCP are identical to TCP.
 MPTCP adds support for multipath properties, such as `multipath` and `multipathPolicy`.

 ## UDP